action ohs consulting chain of responsibility blog post legal obligations

 • Ensure a positive duty is placed on individuals to control risks.
 A positive duty requires an individual to proactively control risks (so far as is reasonably practicable) associated with areas in the chain of responsibility over which they have control;

-• Ensure responsibility is shared across the supply chain, not just born by the driver.
-The following roles and responsibilities have been explicitly identified by the HVNL; Operator/Manager/Schedulers, Consignor/Consignee, Loading Manager/Loader/Packers – an overview of individual roles and responsibilities can be found at the following link NHVR;
+• Ensure that responsibility is shared across the supply chain, not solely borne by the driver.
+The HVNL explicitly identifies the following roles and responsibilities: Operator/Manager/Schedulers, Consignor/Consignee, Loading Manager/Loader/Packers.
+Find an overview of each role and their responsibilities here.

 • Place the burden of proof on the prosecutor to prove non-compliance (as is currently the case in most WHS/OHS legislation across Australia);